ickb/proposal/README.md

 - A transaction containing a receipt must also include at least one cell in input with iCKB Owner Lock
 - A transaction can consume at most one Public Owner Cell, consuming one requires re-creating a new one in the outputs.
 - HeaderDeps must contain the transaction hash of the deposit block for each receipt.
-- CellDeps must contain iCKB Dep Group comprising of: iCKB Owner Lock, iCKB Receipt and standard SUDT.
+- CellDeps must contain iCKB Dep Group comprising of: iCKB Owner Lock, iCKB Receipt, standard SUDT and Nervos DAO script.

 **Example of deposit phase 2:**